keraban-rocha/cloudflow-fpa-powerbi-dashboard/README.md

 - `gold fpa_version` — forecast version metadata, including forecast-as-of dates.
 - `gold fpa_month` — planning calendar attributes.

+The source pipeline also maintains `silver.fact_plan`, which stores Budget and Forecast detail at version, month, account, and department grain.
+The `gold.fpa_monthly` view aggregates that planning data to the grain used by this dashboard and combines it with live Actuals without joining fact rows to one another.

+### Amount and sign conventions

+The planning model provides two amount concepts.
+This dashboard uses `reporting_amount_usd` for comparisons because it follows one additive reporting convention: revenue is positive, while expenses and contra revenue are negative.
+The source-oriented `amount_usd` preserves presentation from the originating files and should not be substituted in variance calculations.

+The DAX measures convert these source signs into the display conventions used on each page.
+For example, COGS is displayed as a positive cost in the P&L, while the favorability measures still treat a cost decrease as favorable.

+### Budget and forecast versions

+- Budget and Forecast data are loaded as complete versioned snapshots rather than incremental patches.
+- Forecast versions have an explicit `forecast_as_of` date and distinguish `Actualized` months from future `Forecast` months.
+- The supplied latest forecast is based on an April 30, 2026 cutoff: September 2023 through April 2026 is Actualized, and May through August 2026 is Forecast.
+- The report selects the latest available forecast version for `vs Forecast` comparisons.
+- Snapshot history remains available even if accounting Actuals are later restated.

+The dashboard intentionally warns when a selected forecast month is Actualized.
+Actual vs Forecast is expected to be zero in that case because the snapshot already contains actual results for that month.

 Disconnected helper tables drive report selections and display order, including `Reporting Month`, `Reporting View`, `Bridge Comparison`, `Bridge Metric`, `Bridge Month`, and `P&L Lines`.

 ## Project structure